 Congenital or hereditary defects: some breeds may have congenital or hereditary conditions that make them more prone to developing mobility problems later in life.

 Accidents or trauma: trauma to the cartilage may lead to mobility problems later in life and adversely affect your pet’s mobility.

 What can be done to manage this?

 Making sure your pet gets enough EPA and Omega-3 fatty acids in their diet helps to strengthen their joints.
-Feeding a diet high in Omega-3’s, or supplementing them will help to prevent the joints from becoming worse.
-In severe cases, surgery may be needed.
+Feeding a diet high in Omega-3s, or supplementing them, will help to prevent the joints from becoming worse.
+However, in severe cases, surgery may be needed.

 What is Kennel Cough?

 Clinical signs may be variable.
-It is often a mild disease, but the cough may be chronic, lasting for several weeks in some cases.
-Common clinical signs include a loud cough often describe as a “goose honk”, runny eyes and nose, swollen tonsils, wheezing, lack of appetite and depressed behavior.
-Most cases of infectious tracheobronchitis have a demonstrable or elicitable cough that occurs when the throat is rubbed or palpated.
+It is often a mild disease, but the cough may be chronic, in some cases lasting for several weeks.
+Common clinical signs include: a loud cough often describe as a “goose honk”, runny eyes and nose, swollen tonsils, wheezing, lack of appetite and depressed behaviour.
+Most cases of infectious tracheobronchitis have a demonstrable or drawn out cough that occurs when the throat is rubbed or palpated.